kodou/kodou-docs/_docs/code_samples.md

 ```
 POST /libray/setup
-X-Consumer-Custom-ID:XXXXXXXXXX
+Authorization: Bearer eyJhbGciOiJXXXXX....
 {
 	"url": "https://github.com/antirez/redis.git|91685eeeb1462edfc12da2e079e76bdbeec0eddb|redis/src/sds.c|910|hex_digit_to_int"
 }
 ```

 ### Function Call w/ Arguments
 The Setup call, if successful, will return a Json object with a "sessionid" token field. (i.e.,"sessionid": "eyJ0eXXXXXXXXXX").
-The "X-Consumer-Custom-ID" header is also required to use the "library/call" path.
+The "Authorization" header is also required to use the "library/call" path.
 The "sessionid", function arguments, and other fields are put in the Json payload.

 ```
 POST /library/call
-X-Consumer-Custom-ID:XXXXXXXXXX
+Authorization: Bearer eyJhbGciOiJXXXXX....
 {
     "sessionid": "eyJ0eXXXXXXXXXX",
     "timeout":"20000",